flame-engine/flame/doc/tutorials/klondike/step5.md

 In the Klondike Tutorial game we are still having to trigger a Model update in the `onComplete:` callback of the flip animation.
-It might be nice, for impatient or rapid-fingered players, to transfer a card from Stock Pile to Waste Pile instaneously, in the Model, leaving the animation in the View to catch up later, with no `onComplete:` callback.
+It might be nice, for impatient or rapid-fingered players, to transfer a card from Stock Pile to Waste Pile instantaneously, in the Model, leaving the animation in the View to catch up later, with no `onComplete:` callback.
 That way, you could flip through the Stock Pile very rapidly, by tapping fast.
 However, that is beyond the scope of this Tutorial.